dimitrismistriotis/djforge/Setup.md

 a tool like the above and then replace the ones in the `dj_favicons/static/dj_favicons` folder.

+Change the name in `dj_favicons/templates/dj_favicons/manifest.json` to something that matches your project.

 ## Landing Page

 Landing page is stored in the `dj_landing_page` app.
 It is a simple HTML page.